myhometech/MyHome/replit.md

 MyHome is a comprehensive document management application for homeowners to organize property-related documents.
 The project includes a complete web application (React + Node.js) and a native iOS app with advanced camera scanning capabilities.
 Both versions sync through a shared backend API with PostgreSQL database and simple authentication.

-**Latest Update**: Fixed critical user data isolation issues and completed authentication system debugging.
-All database operations now properly filter by user ID with foreign key constraints enforced.
-Expiry alerts dashboard is working correctly.
-Authentication API is fully functional with proper session management.
-Simple email/password authentication with bcrypt hashing and PostgreSQL session storage is complete.
+**Latest Update**: Fixed database constraint issues and implemented automatic category initialization for new users.
+All new accounts now automatically receive predefined categories: Car, Mortgage, Insurance, Utilities, and Receipts.
+Authentication system is fully functional with proper user data isolation.
+All category operations are user-specific and secure.

 ## User Preferences